 Installing a reputable security plugin, such as Wordfence, can also help protect your site from common security threats.
 I personally install Wordfence on all of my client sites, even if they have other default security options in place.

 I also like to be prepared for the worst case scenario with regular backups and a plan for recovery in the event of a problem.
 I personally use and recommend UpdraftPlus in addition to any backups your host may provide.
+More on that later.

-Finally it is imperative to understand that the more plugins a website has, the higher the chance of a security vulnerability and slow performance.
+Finally, it is imperative to understand that the more plugins a website has, the higher the chance of a security vulnerability and slow performance.
 Only add plugins that are absolutely essential and do your homework before adding a plugin to your site.
 Always make sure the plugin is from a reliable source.
 I like to look at the total number of installs, date of the last release, read recent reviews, etc. This is important because plugin creators are responsible for making sure their plugin stays up to date and compatible with WordPress core updates, security loopholes, etc.

-Weekly WordPress Maintenance tips
+Weekly WordPress Maintenance Tips

 Now that we have the basics out of the way, lets look at what you should actually do to update your WordPress website.